jaimemartinez/LogxDB/README.md

 logxdb/
 │
-├── parser.py          # Main parser logic with multiprocessing and SQLite support ├── test/
+├── parser.py          # Main parser logic with multiprocessing and SQLite support ├── parser_cli.py      # CLI for running the parser and interactive regex testing ├── test/
 │       ├── main.py            # Example script to use the parser
 │       ├── example_log_500_lines.log  # Example log file with timestamped entries